alandm7/Proyecto-Twitter-Tesselar/README.md

 # Proyect-Twitter

-This is the final proyect of the course "web dev intro and best practices", of  Charlie Chauri.
+This is the final proyect of the course "web dev intro and best practices", of  Carlos Echauri.
 Its about make a react web page similar to Twitter.com